 How to Remove Plastic Snaps

-However, if you don't want to spend the extra money on removal pliers, there are alternative methods you can try with tools you may already have at home.
+However, if you don't want to spend the extra money on removal tools, there are alternative methods you can try with tools you may already have at home.
 Many of these methods were suggested by other KAMsnaps users (thank you!).

 It is much easier to attach a snap than to remove it using any of these alternative methods.
 Some people may find one way works better than the others for them, so experiment and see which works best for you.
 Whichever method you try, be sure to go slowly so that you don't damage your fabric or hurt yourself.